 If you disagree with our decision about your medical bills or health care services, you have the right to an internal review.
 You may request a review if you have received an Adverse Benefit Determination.
 You may also file a quality of care or general complaint or Grievance with us.
 You may appoint an Authorized Representative to act on your behalf during your Grievance or Appeal.
 Please include as much information as possible including the date of the incident, the names of individuals involved, and the specific circumstances.

 In filing a Grievance or Appeal:

-- You can submit written comments, documents, records and other information relating to your Grievance or Appeal and we will consider that information in our review process. - You can, upon request and free of charge, have reasonable access to and copies of the documents, records and other information relevant to our decision, including the specific internal rule, guideline, protocol, or other similar criterion relied upon to make an Adverse Benefit Determination. - You can be represented by anyone of your choice at all levels of Appeal.
+- You can submit written comments, documents, records and other information relating to your Grievance or Appeal and we will consider that information in our review process. - You can be represented by anyone of your choice at all levels of Appeal.